kyoung/trek/PMO.md

 - [ ] Engineering primary relay charge readout fails to auto-update
 - [ ] The internal alert indicator never sets back to blue when there is no longer an internal alert
 - [ ] Transporter doesn't stop you from trying to transport without having selected a destination
-- [ ] Science Scanner circles don"t show up on FF
+- [ ] Science Scanner circles don't show up on FF
   - http://roadtolarissa.com/blog/2015/02/22/svg-path-strings/
 - [ ] We need to calibrate the rotation of the sky box to the position of the star of the local system